hweecat/hweecat.github.io/_posts/2020-03-21-talk_fossasia-parallel-async-python.md

 ---
 layout: post
-title: "Talk: Exploring Seasonal Insights from Singapore Weather Station Data"
+title: "Talk: Speed Up Your Data Processing: Parallel and Asynchronous Programming in Python"
-description: "Quick speaker notes on making open weather data more accessible - using Singapore Data.gov.sg APIs as a case study + talk reflection"
+description: "Quick speaker notes on parallel and asynchronous programming in Python + FOSSASIA Summit 2020 talk reflection"
-excerpt: It started out as a weekend coding exploration of real-time data from the Data.gov.sg APIs, but went on to become something more.
-2nd iteration of the talk - given at JuniorDevSG
+excerpt: Year 2020 started out bad.
+Real bad.
+The COVID-19 pandemic led to a string of cancellations for tech events (including PyCon) and travel restrictions.
+As a result of travel restrictions and Business Continuity Plans, many speakers were not able to deliver their talks in person at the eleventh hour, participation was greatly reduced by around 90%, and even the FOSSASIA organizers could not make it to the venue in person due to COVID-19 restrictions.
+Still, the organizers made the decision to proceed with the event with a mix of offline and online talks with live streaming and chats.
 tags: talks
 ---
 ---